-Peter Canning has been a full-time paramedic in the Greater Hartford area since January of 1995.
-His first book Paramedic: On the Front Lines of Medicine details his journey from speechwriter for the Governor of Connecticut to caregiver on the city streets.
-Rescue 471: A Paramedic's Stories is the sequel.
+Peter Canning has been a paramedic in Hartford, Connecticut since January of 1995.
+His first book Paramedic: On the Front Lines of Medicine (1997) details his journey from speechwriter for the Governor of Connecticut to caregiver on the city streets.
+Rescue 471: A Paramedic's Stories (2000) is the sequel.

 A graduate of the Iowa Writer's Workshop, Canning attended the Phillips Exeter Academy and the University of Virgina.
 He has worked many jobs in his life: tennis instructor, aide to United States Senator, taxi driver, meatpacker, line cook, telephone solicitor, book and movie reviewer, factory worker, health department administrator, speechwriter and political campaign director before finding his place in life as a paramedic.
-In addition to being a field paramedic, he is the EMS Coordinator at John Dempsey Hospital.
+In addition to being a field paramedic, he is the EMS Coordinator at UConn Health John Dempsey Hospital, in Farmington, Connecticut.

 Canning lives in West Hartford with his wife, Chevaughn, and their three children.